furkanonder/glassjar/docs/source/usage.rst

 Field
 ^^^^^

 Each database field must be defined as a class variable in that has a type annotation.
+The type of objects that correspond to the field must be `picklable <https://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled>`_.

 Example::